 Turnout rose significantly across all voter segments compared to the prior midterm.

 So much so, that voters posted a near record midterm turnout with 62 percent of voters casting ballots, coming close to the 66 percent turnout record set in 1994.
-And while turnout among voters under 30 has been a focus during elections, our analysis shows young voters had the lowest turnout compared to turnout in 2016 of any single segments.
-Voters under 30 accounted for only 10.5 percent of all ballots cast in the 2018 general election, an improvement on the 2014 midterm where voters under 30 cast just 8 percent of all ballots in Florida.
+Increasing the traditionally low turnout among voters under 30 was a goal of many groups in 2018, and our analysis shows these efforts had mixed results.
+Voters under 30 accounted for 10.5 percent of all ballots cast in the 2018 general election, an improvement on the 2014 midterm where voters under 30 cast just 8 percent of all ballots in Florida.
 But with just 36 percent of registered voters under 30 casting ballots in 2018 young voters remained the least likely age group in Florida to vote.

 The way voters are voting is shifting.